Cryptorado-Community/Cryptorado-Node/README.md

 ./cmd.sh update
 ```

-## Stopping the Node
+### Stopping the Node

-To stop a running node you can navigate to the Cryptorado-Node directory and
+To stop a running node you can navigate to the Cryptorado Node directory and
 perform `./cmd.sh down`.
 If you'd like to completely reset your node you
 can then delete the whole directory and start over.
 Be sure not to lose your
 secret `.tgz` file!

-# How Does It Work?
+## How Does It Work?

 There are three components being run in the docker environment: